wikimedia-gadgets/redwarn/CONTRIBUTING.md

 ## Making a submission to this repo

-**NOTE:** By contributing code to this repository, you agree to license your contributions under the Apache License 2.0, Creative Commons Attribution-ShareAlike 3.0 Unported License, AND the GNU Free Documentation License 1.3.
+**NOTE:** By contributing code to this repository, you agree to license your contributions under the Apache License 2.0.
 More information is available in the [LICENSE](/LICENSE) file of this repo.

 When pushing submissions to this repo we require that you make a seperate fork for you to make your modification on as you see fit then sent back via a merge request.
 We do however have some rules surrounding the formatting of your contribution: